JHPG/CDB-Calculator/README.md

+# CDB Calculator

-This application calculates the evolution of a CDB, using a chart and exposes an API, based on values extracted from a CSV file, containing the CDI historical series during certain interval.
+This application calculates the evolution of a CDB and exposes an API and a web page using a chart, based on values extracted from a
+CSV file, containing the CDI historical series during certain interval.

 `Sqlite` was used for the database, but it can be easily changed just by changing the connection settings in `settings.py` file.